 3. Kill Odors with Essential Oils

 When taking on a paint project, the odor can consume your entire home for weeks, and you may even start feeling a little off and dizzy.
-The most recent painting hack that has officially changed our life, includes using essential oils.
-Next time your painting, place one drop of Purification from Young Living Essential Oils into the gallon of paint, and you’ll be amazed.
+The most recent of these painting hacks that has officially changed our life includes using essential oils.
+Next time you’re painting, place one drop of Purification from Young Living Essential Oils into the gallon of paint, and you’ll be amazed.
 You won’t smell the paint and your home will smell super good!
 If you don’t have Purification, Lavender will also work well.

 4. Use the HANDy Ladder Pail

 Balancing walking up the ladder while carrying your paint bucket, brush and rollers can be challenging and scary.
 So we love our HANDy Ladder Pail!
 The HANDy Ladder Pail hooks to the side of most step and extension ladders.
 It can easily hold over a gallon of paint, and my favorite…it has a built-in magnetic brush holder as well as a tool and rag-holder.

 This painting hack we discovered on accident, and it gave us a good laugh because it worked!
 I don’t know why, but at the end of one of our painting days I put all of our supplies in the freezer.
 It was probably a day we didn’t use the essential oils, and I had lost my mind, haha!
 The next day when we came back to paint, Jamie was wondering where all the paint supplies had gone and when I pulled them out of the freezer he was real confused, but it worked like a charm!
 After thawing for 10-15 minutes, our supplies were ready to go!